gocd/docs.go.cd/installation/install/agent/linux.md

 <!-- toc -->

 Installation of the GoCD agent using the package manager will require root access on the machine.
-You are also required to have a java version 7 for the agent to run.
+You are also required to have a java version 8 (same version as the GoCD server) for the agent to run.

 The installer will create a user called ```go``` if one does not exist on the machine.
 The home directory will be set to ```/var/go```.
 If you want to create your own ```go``` user, make sure you do it before you install the GoCD agent.